microsoft/typespec/docs/language-basics/interfaces.md

 ## Interface operation templates

-Operations defined inside of interface can also be templated. ([see templates](./templates.md) for details on templates.)
+Operations defined inside of an interface can also be templated. ([see templates](./templates.md) for details on templates.)

 ```cadl
 interface ReadWrite<T> {